onflow/cadence/docs/language.md

 - Private or **access(self)** means the declaration is only accessible/visible in the current and inner scopes.

-  For example, an access(self) field can only be accessed by functions of the type is part of, not by code that uses an instance of the type in an outer scope.
+  For example, an `access(self)` field can only be accessed by functions of the type is part of, not by code in an outer scope.

   This level is specified by using the `access(self)` keyword.